sajjadmrx/ely-logger/README.md

-# @intelika/logger
+# ely-logger

-Streamline your app's logging with @Intelika/logger, the ultimate tool for sending logs to Discord, Telegram, and beyond with just one line of code.
+Streamline your app's logging with ely-logger, the ultimate tool for sending logs to Discord, Telegram, and beyond with just one line of code.

 ## Installation